jbae11/ann_pwr/README.md

 accordingly.

 This module requires a pickled file with the trained ann model.
+The pickled file, when imported, is a dictionary with keys:
+- model: Keras trained model object
+- xscaler: sklearn.preprocessing.MinMaxScaler object to transform [enrichment, burnup] to standard values for model
+- yscaler: sklearn.preprocessing.MinMaxScaler object to transform model prediction results to standard value [% of fuel]
+- iso_list: list of isotope names for model prediction (index matches y indexes)

 ## Inputs:
 - fuel_incommod: commodity name for incoming fuel
 - fuel_outcommod: commodity name for outgoing fuel
-- pickle_path: absolute path of the pickle file
-    - *pickle file format is a dictionary with keys:*
-        - *model, xscaler, yscaler, iso_list*
-- n_batch: number of batches for reactor
+- pickle_path: absolute path of the pickle file- n_batch: number of batches for reactor
 - burnup_list: list of burnup values, starting from first batch to equilibrium.
 Length must match `n_batch`
 - enrichment_list: list of enrichment values, starting from first batch to equilibrium.
 Length must match `n_batch`
 - batch_mass: fuel mass per batch in kg